AntonioRedondo/AnotherMonitor/README.md

 -  [Android v4 Support Libraries](http://developer.android.com/tools/support-library/features.html#v4).
 -  [AndroidProcesses](https://github.com/jaredrummler/AndroidProcesses): retrieves the device processes list to populate the 'Processes' screen.

-These all dependencies are already included and configured on the Gradle files.
+These all dependencies are included and configured on the Gradle files.

-## Known issues

-- [Issue#1](https://github.com/AntonioRedondo/AnotherMonitor/issues/1): On some devices the graph is not shown.

 ## Contribute!